Only Girl (In the World)

 Critical response to "Only Girl (In the World)" was positive; a number of critics praised its composition and Rihanna's decision to move away from the dark themes of her previous album, Rated R (2009).
 The song reached number one on the United States' Billboard Hot 100 chart two weeks after Loud's second single, "What's My Name?", peaked at number one.
 It was the first time in the chart's history that an album's lead single reached number one after its second single.
-In the United Kingdom the song spent two weeks at number one and is the 19th-bestselling single of all time by a female artist, with over a million copies sold.
+In the United Kingdom the song spent two weeks at number one and is the 19th-best selling single of all time by a female artist, with over a million copies sold.
 The song peaked at number one in Australia, Austria, New Zealand, Canada and Ireland, and reached the top five in France, Germany and Switzerland.

 Rihanna performed "Only Girl (In the World)" on Saturday Night Live in the United States, The X Factor in the United Kingdom and a shortened version at the 31st Brit Awards.
-She also performed the song at the Super Bowl LVII halftime show in a medley with Where Have You Been.
+She also performed the song at the Super Bowl LVII halftime show in a medley with "Where Have You Been".
 Anthony Mandler directed the song's music video, in which Rihanna is alone in an open natural landscape.
 The video suggests that she is the only female in the world, echoing the song's title and lyrics, and critics praised its bright, colorful theme.
 "Only Girl (In the World)" won the Grammy Award for Best Dance/Electronic Recording at the 53rd Annual Grammy Awards in 2011.

-Concept and development
+Background and release

 "Only Girl (In the World)" was written by Crystal Johnson with the song's producers, Stargate and Sandy Vee.
 Rihanna had previously worked with Stargate on the singles "Hate That I Love You", "Don't Stop the Music" and "Rude Boy".
 In February 2011, Stargate said that Rihanna approached the Norwegian production duo before she began recording the then-untitled project, saying that she wanted to have fun and produce happy, uptempo songs.
 According to Tor Erik Hermansen of Stargate, "Only Girl (In the World)" was the first song created for Loud and Rihanna decided to include it on the album before recording her vocals.
+Furthermore, American singer Katy Perry expressed interest in recording "Only Girl (In the World)", but the song was specifically composed by Stargate for Rihanna.
 In a webchat with fans, Rihanna said that she wanted to take the next step as an artist: "I didn't want to go backward and remake Good Girl Gone Bad.
 I wanted the next step in the evolution of Rihanna, and it's perfect for us.
 You guys are always defending me, so now you've got some great songs to justify it."
 The singer described "Only Girl (In the World)" as having a "bigger sound" than "Rude Boy".